lougon02/EscapeFromHallwayB/docs/FEUPmings_Manual.md

 ## Story:

-FEUPLings is an addictive 2D strategy puzzle game in which the user is tasked with helping the MEIC freshmen escape from FEUP's long corridor B. You'll face various obstacles: the corridor's benches and heaters.
+FEUPlings is an addictive 2D strategy puzzle game in which the user is tasked with helping the MEIC freshmen escape from FEUP's long corridor B. You'll face various obstacles: the corridor's benches and heaters.
 However, the freshmen have various powers, as they can jump and change directions.
 Can you help them in time?

 ## Instructions: